nodejs/build/doc/access.md

   needs to establish trust.
 Individuals with no prior relationship to the Node.js project or one of its member companies are likely to be asked to contribute as a non-member where possible for a period of time to establish the basics of a trust relationship.
-The most two most straigtforward paths to trust are:
+The most two most straightforward paths to trust are:
   1. An established relationship with the Node.js project and its associated working groups and activities.
 The longer the better.
   2. A contractual relationship (such as employment) with a member company of